 It is important not to call awareness programs “prevention.”
-Prevention programming will strive to change the gender dynamics and social norms that condone and support gender violence.
-Prevention programming will primarily be aimed at boys and will seek to counter the cultural messages that support the objectification of women and idealization of violence, entitlement and masculinity (See Rape Culture).
-Though it is helpful to build awareness about sexual assault and relationship abuse and provide women and girls with safety tips, it is imperative to remember that this awareness building is not the same as prevention.
+Prevention programming will strive to change the gender dynamics and social norms that condone and support gender based violence.
+Prevention programming will primarily be aimed at boys and will seek to counter the cultural messages that support the objectification of women, genderqueer and nonbinary individuals, and idealization of violence, entitlement and masculinity (See Rape Culture).
+Though it is helpful to build awareness about sexual assault and relationship abuse and provide women, girls, gender-expansive youth, and nonbinary individuals with safety tips, it is imperative to remember that this awareness building is not the same as prevention.
 Prevention requires addressing the root causes of relationship abuse and sexual assault.
-Prevention must acknowledge that the vast majority of relationship and sexual violence is perpetrated by men and against women and must address the factors that cause men to choose to abuse.
+Prevention must acknowledge that the vast majority of relationship and sexual violence is perpetrated by men and must address the factors that cause men to commit gender based violence.

 Examples of Awareness:

-- Tip sheets for women including: “watch your drink at parties because of roofiess”, “do not walk alone at night”, etc.
+- Tip sheets including: “watch your drink at parties because of roofies”, “use a buddy system on nights out and check in with your friends”, etc.

 - Training on the warning signs of relationship abuse

 - Training on how to help a friend who has experienced sexual assault or domestic violence

 - Training men on how to intervene as a bystander and hold peers accountable when they witness relationship abuse and/or sexual assault

 - Adult men mentoring young boys on how to have healthy relationships

 - Training boys on how to recognize the promotion of problematic notions of masculinity and the objectification of women, genderqueer, and nonbinary individuals in the media

 - Information for parents on how to talk to their adolescents about healthy dating relationships